CLEARSY/hackathon-2025/README.md

   - ability to correct a model
   - understanding of what a proof obligation is and to check visualy if it is true or false.

 Students may collaborate over the differents parts of the hackathon.
-However reports are nominative and should be written by a
+However reports are nominative and should be written by a single person.

 Based on this report and solely on this report, a score will be given to each report.
-This score is used to nominate #1, #, and #3, who will receive a prize.
+This score is used to nominate #1, #, and #3, who will receive a prize as described in the first paragraph.

 ## Contents
 This site contains some resources used for the Hackathon: